Organized Crime and Corruption Reporting Project: Awards and recognition

 OCCRP won the 2015 European Press Prize Special Award for its work, with the judges saying "the OCCRP is a memorably motivated, determined force for good everywhere it operates.
 Its members do not get rich, but the societies they serve are richer and cleaner for the scrutiny only true, independent journalism can provide."

 It won the 2015 Investigative Reporters and Editors Tom Renner award for "The Khadija Project," an initiative to continue the work of imprisoned OCCRP/RFE reporter Khadija Ismayilova.
 It has been a finalist for three years running for the International Consortium of Investigative Journalists' Daniel Pearl Award for Outstanding International Investigative Reporting.
 It was a 2010 finalist for its project on the illegal document trade.
 It won the 2011 Daniel Pearl Award for its project "Offshore Crime, Inc.", a series of stories documenting offshore tax havens, the criminals who use them and millions of dollars in lost tax money.
 It was again a finalist in 2013 for its story about an international money laundering ring called the Proxy Platform.
 It won the Global Shining Light Award in 2008 for investigative reporting under duress for its series on energy traders.
 OCCRP was double finalist for the same award in 2013 for its stories on the first family of Montenegro's bank, "First Family, First Bank".
 It won the award for its stories on the first family of Azerbaijan's ownership of major companies in that country.
 It partnered with the International Consortium of Investigative Journalists for a project on tobacco smuggling that won the Overseas Press Club Award and Investigative Reporters and Editors's Tom Renner Award for crime reporting.

-Controversy
+In 2017, NGO Advisor ranked it 69th in the world in their annual list of the 500 best NGOs.
+In 2019 OCCRP received a Global Shining Light Award Citation of Excellence from the Global Investigative Journalism Network for its story entitled The Azerbaijani Laundromat.